deniseyu/CV/README.md

 * ActiveRecord
 * MongoDB

+## Non-Technical Skills

+#### Public Speaking
+For the last ten years, I have been actively involved in American and British-style parliamentary debate, Model United Nations, Mock Trial.
+I am experienced in public speaking, extemporaneous debating, speechwriting, and copywriting.

+#### Teaching/Coaching
+I have extensive experience teaching students from the ages of 10-15.
+I worked at the Johns Hopkins Center for Talented Youth for two years, coordinated a non-profit college preparation program with Let's Get Ready, and coached debate for The School at Columbia University as well as Clapton Girls' Academy through DebateMate UK.
+I also have some familiarity with curriculum design and education policy.

+#### Management/Administration
+I managed the day-to-day operations of a 3-partner law firm in Manhattan from 2012-2013 and ran the Columbia University Parliamentary Debate Society from 2010-2012.
+I am experienced with event planning, budget creation, logistics, and administration.

+#### Emergency Medicine
+I am a certified first-responder in the State of New York.
+I completed 180 hours of training with Emergency Care Programs in Bronx, NY in March 2013.
+I am trained in CPR and Basic Life Support.

 ## Academic Background

-* Columbia University, New York, NY (2009-2012)
+#### Columbia University, New York, NY (2009-2012)
-  * BA, Economics & Philosophy
+BA, Economics & Philosophy

-* The London School of Economics & Political Science, London (2013-2014)
+#### The London School of Economics & Political Science, London (2013-2014)
-  * MSc, Social Policy & Planning
+MSc, Social Policy & Planning

 ## Work Experience